North of North: Production

 The series was created by Stacey Aglok MacDonald and Alethea Arnaquq-Baril.
 Directors include Anya Adams, Danis Goulet, Zoe Leigh Hopkins, Lisa Jackson, Renuka Jeyapalan and Aleysa Young.

 Filming began in Iqaluit, Nunavut on March 14, 2024 and ended in June 2024.
 The Iqaluit Curling Club was turned into a sound stage featuring the interior sets for filming since there is no nearby filming studio.
-Aglok MacDonald and Arnaquq-Baril's Red Marrow Media is working to create a permanent studio but it was not ready in time for the show's first season.
+MacDonald and Arnaquq-Baril's Red Marrow Media is working to create a permanent studio but it was not ready in time for the show's first season.

 Debra Hanson and Nooks Lindell worked as the costume designers on the show.
-They focused on local Inuit artisans and designers to source the clothing, shoes, and jewellery worn by the characters.
-"It was really important to us that our parkas and anything traditional were made here in Nunavut, by Inuit artists," says Aglok MacDonald.
+They focused on local Inuit artisans and designers to source the Inuit clothing, shoes, and jewellery worn by the characters.
+"It was really important to us that our parkas and anything traditional were made here in Nunavut, by Inuit artists," says MacDonald.
 "They had to go to the ends of the Arctic to fashion the magnificent costumes that people will see on screen, which are unlike anything that's ever been seen before."

-Arnaquq-Baril said she was overwhelmed by the support from the Nunavummiut.
+Arnaquq-Baril said she was overwhelmed by the support from Nunavummiut.
 "We get messages from people across the community just excited to be a part of it because a huge part of the community is in our show, on screen, and also working behind the scenes too."
 Iqaluit is also the hometown of Anna Lambe, who stars as Siaja.
 She said, "People constantly came up to hug me and say how proud they were of me and how exciting this was for Nunavut, for Inuit and Indigenous film and television.
 I wouldn't have wanted to film it anywhere else because the outpouring of love and support we received was so empowering."

 The series premiered in Canada on APTN and CBC on January 7, 2025, and premiered globally on Netflix on April 10, 2025.
 North of North was renewed for a second season in April 2025.
+Season 2 was filmed in Iqaluit and Toronto.